matwilso/boxLCD/README.md

 - [Habitat sim](https://github.com/facebookresearch/habitat-sim).
 "A flexible, high-performance 3D simulator for Embodied AI research".
 Focused on things like navigation, instruction following, and question answering.
 Not very physics-based as far as I can tell.
 - [Gibson environment](https://github.com/StanfordVL/GibsonEnv).
 "Real-World Perception for Embodied Agents".
 You can load robots in and they can walk around in realistic looking scenes.
 - [AI2-THOR environment](https://ai2thor.allenai.org/).
 Realistic scenes, Unity 3D physics, has simulated and real world counterparts.
+- [DeepMind Lab](https://github.com/deepmind/lab).
+3D learning environment based on Quake III engine.
+This is often used in video prediction work, especially from Alphabet.

 ### Other miniaturized environments and datasets
 - [MinAtar](https://github.com/kenjyoung/MinAtar).
 Miniature versions of 5 Atari games, played on 10x10 grids.